libor-m/ngs-course/practical.rst

   Here, the ``-a`` and ``-b`` options state for file a and file b.
 Also, it is necessary to specify which of the two files (or both of them) to print in the output (``-wa``, ``-wb``).

-  As you may notice, the output contains eight columnts (i.e. four for each file).
+  As you may notice, the output contains eight columns (i.e. four for each file).
 For us, however, what is important is only information on gene ID and type of variant (SNPs or INDELs).
 So we cut out only these two columns using ``cut``
   command: